How to Save Web Pages as PDF Files on the iPad & iPhone

 - Open Safari and go to any web page – this one doesn’t matter, it’s going to be modified anyway

-- Tap the Share button and then choose “Bookmark”, name the bookmark something like “Save as PDF” or “Convert to PDF” and choose “Save” – ignore the URL for now
+- Tap the Share button (it looks like a square with an arrow coming out of it) and then choose “Bookmark”, name the bookmark something like “Save as PDF” or “Convert to PDF” and choose “Save” – ignore the URL for now

 - Now tap the Bookmarks button, and tap the Bookmarks tab at the bottom, and now choose the “Edit” button